KQM-git/TCL/characters/hydro/mona.md

 See: [Damage Formula](../../combat-mechanics.damage/damage-formula.md#amplifying-reaction-bonus)

 Teammates in Co-op are not counted as "your own party members" and will not obtain the effects of **Prophecy of Submersion.**
+* Vaporize DMG bonus can be snapshotted.
+* Hydro Swirl and Electro-Charged DMG bonus do not snapshot and require the reaction owner to be onfield.
+* **Prophecy of Submersion** does not extend Frozen.
 {% endtab %}

 {% tab title="C2" %}